 If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land~ 2nd Chronicles 7:14 NIV

-All one has to do is turn on a television set, attend a public high school dance, or read the comments section of a political article and it becomes abundantly clear very quickly that we could use a little supernatural intervention in our world.
+All one has to do is turn on a television set, attend a high school dance, or read the comments section of a political article and it becomes abundantly clear very quickly that we could use some intense supernatural intervention in our world.

 An improvement in the condition or strength of something.

 An instance of something becoming popular, active, or important again

 Contrary to 20th century thinking authentic Christian revival is more than a just a series of lively church gatherings where the all ready saved get excited about God again.
 Genuine revival always moves far beyond the four-walls of the church and has a positive and prolonged spiritual impact on the culture surrounding the church.
 In an authentic revival the church grows and thrives and communities are permanently changed, both morally and economically.
 No Christian serious about their faith would argue against the need for the Church to affect the culture once again.